PriyankaM06091994/Big-Data-Systems-and-Int-Analytics/Labs/Lab9-AirflowCNNPipeline/README.md

 #### Using the Streamlit App

-We can validate our retrained model by running the streamlit app which calculates the confidence score for its acne condition for each new uploaded images based on the retrained model with scraped images
+We can validate our retrained model by running the streamlit app which calculates the confidence score for its acne condition for each new uploaded images based on the retrained model with scraped images.

-The Streamlit app can be used for Inference.
-Start the server by running `streamlit run app.py` from your terminal.
-Open the app by visiting http://localhost:8501 on your browser.
+Start the server by running `streamlit run app.py` from your terminal and access the application from http://localhost:8501

-You may use the `predict.py` script for inference.
-Provide the path to your image and run the script.

 #### References